igorlord/draft-ietf-ippm-explicit-flow-measurements/draft-mdt-ippm-explicit-flow-measurements.md

   be used to measure the observer-client half-RTT or the observer-server half-RTT, according to the direction of the last delay sample observed.

+### Two Bits Delay Measurement: Spin Bit + Delay Bit

+It is worth mentioning that the Delay Bit can be used alone or in combination with the Spin Bit to have an improved resilience to the impairments.
+When the Delay Bit is used, a passive observer can use delay samples together with the Spin Bit signal.

+The same measurements described above are applicable if the Delay Bit is used in addition to the Spin Bit and the Observer's Algorithm could also be further simplified.

 # Loss Bits

 This section introduces bits that can be used for loss measurements.